BWibo/3dcitydb-mkdocs/docs/citydb-tool/cli.md

   - CLI
 ---

 `citydb` is the main command of citydb-tool.
-It requires a [subcommand](#commands) to perform operations on a 3DCityDB `v5` instance, such as importing, exporting, and deleting city model data.
-It also defines global options that apply to all subcommands.
+It requires a [subcommand](#commands) to perform a specific operation on a 3DCityDB `v5` instance, such as importing, exporting, and deleting city model data.
+It also defines common options that apply to all subcommands.

 ## Synopsis